 Not so bad… what you can’t see is that the doors are barely staying together they’re so flimsy.
 I thought it would be great to be able to shut the doors to the mess… plans change and I decided it wasn’t worth the time or effort to try to mend them and pulled them off. (ok, well I unscrewed the hinges and took them off)

 You can kind of see the condition on the bottom left door.
 Seeing the back you can also get a glimpse of how flimsy the composition is.
 This is NOT a quality piece of furniture, it was fine for what I wanted to do with it, let’s just say the odds of it being around by the time any grandchildren come along are fairly slim though.

 It also had a “fabulous” tape trail all around the back edge.
 I still can’t figure out why.
 It wasn’t to hold any doors closed based on position… here are the photos of that:

 Just fantastic, right?
 It was SO fun to scrape that off… but I did.

-Then I gave it a quick coat of Annie Sloan Chalk Paint in Aubusson Blue.
-I like it, it’s a cobalt color and Jack’s current favorite color is Orange.
+Then I gave it a quick coat of Paint in a deep blue.
+I like it, it’s a cobalt color and Jack’s current favorite color is orange.
 It would blend well with that since I didn’t want this to be too girl-y.

-I had purchased a huge sheet of bead board (is that what it’s called?) at Lowes and it didn’t fit into my van (that was comical).
-Luckily, as my children were melting down, a friend walked out the door with her husband and he offered to head back in and have them cut it for me (score! one less thing for me to do later…).
+I had purchased a huge sheet of beadboard (is that what it’s called?) at the hardware store too and it didn’t fit into my van (that was comical).
+Luckily, as my children were melting down, a friend walked out the door with her husband and he offered to head back in and have them cut it for me (Score! one less thing for me to do later…).
 So with all my pieces, I headed home.

-I painted the back piece Orange (ASCP Barcelona Orange if you’d like me to be specific) and I waxed everything.
-I considered a second coat but the lazy side of me won, and I didn’t do it. 🙂
+I painted the back piece Orange and I waxed everything (I don’t recommend wax at all now, but that’s a post for another day) .
+I considered a second coat but the lazy side of me won, and I didn’t do it.

 So after putting it all together, I essentially ended up with this: